Lycia with Material Design

 Properties

-This will have an effect on not only the look of your 4gl applications but on the runtime behavior and your development procedures as well.
+This affects the look of your 4GL applications, the runtime behavior, and your development procedures.

-1. Window header, footer, and sidebar are always present with MD Lycia and cannot be removed by means of the 4gl code.
+1. Window header, footer, and sidebar are always present with Material Design Lycia and cannot be removed by means of the 4GL code.

 For example,